piyushlasane/GeekyLeet-ProblemS-Java/TwoSum.md

+## 1. Two Sum
 ## Question
-The problem can be found at the following link: [Question Link](PasteLink)
+The problem can be found at the following link: [Question Link](https://leetcode.com/problems/two-sum/description/)

 ### Code